project-emily/projectEmilyWebsite/_posts/2020-09-07-5-hilarious-picture-books.md

 ### [Dragons Love Tacos by Adam Rubin](https://www.amazon.com/gp/product/0803736800/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0803736800&linkCode=as2&tag=projectemily1-20&linkId=fef5a7fdfe7b44d6176d745ede34d537)

 Did you know that dragons love tacos?
 Even more, did you know that absolutely, positively, no exceptions, haaaaaaate spicy salsa even more? _Dragons Love Tacos_ by writer Adam Rubin and illustrator Daniel Salmieri invites you into the world of dragons and their love for, you guessed it, tacos.
 But under no circumstances should there be any spicy salsa on these tacos.
 Trust me, you don’t want to find out what happens if this sacred rule is broken.
-This author/illustrator duo are responsible for several of my favorite picture books, such as _Secret Pizza Party_, _Robo-Sauce_, and _High Five_.
-For even more dragon-taco fun, read the sequel to _Dragons Love Tacos_, _Dragons Love Tacos 2_.
+For even more dragon-taco fun, read the sequel, [_Dragons Love Tacos 2_](https://www.amazon.com/gp/product/0525428887/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0525428887&linkCode=as2&tag=projectemily1-20&linkId=8662b9aabf6528f4a28772c14701916c).

 {% include image.html img="../uploads/img/blogs/hilarious-picture-books/waiting-is-not-easy.jpg" href="https://www.amazon.com/gp/product/142319957X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=142319957X&linkCode=as2&tag=projectemily1-20&linkId=051838699943c313d4ef538de9b23450" alt="Alt for image" align="left" %}